-So to anyone who has been contemplating creating and selling videos online: there’s never been a better time to pursue this business model.
-Online video audience is set to just keep growing from here on out.
+There’s never been a better time to pursue a video on demand (VOD) business model because the online video audience is set to just keep growing from here on out.

 Uscreen has helped experts, entrepreneurs, and trainers of all kinds launch their online video-distribution websites and monetize their content.